kamu-data/kamu-docs/content/odf/_index.md

 ## Introduction

-**Open Data Fabric** is an open protocol specification for decentralized exchange and transformation of semi-structured data, that aims to holistically address many shortcomings of the modern data management systems and workflows.
+**Open Data Fabric** (ODF) is an open protocol specification for decentralized exchange and transformation of semi-structured data, that aims to holistically address many shortcomings of the modern data management systems and workflows.

 The goal of this specification is to develop a method of data exchange that would:
 - Enable worldwide collaboration around data cleaning, enrichment, and derivation